demisto/content-docs/docs/concepts/use-cases.md

 - Get event details (from specified incident)
 - Quarantine File
 - Isolate and contain endpoints
-- Update Indicators (Network, hashes, etc.) by policy (can be block, monitor) – Black list
+- Update Indicators (Network, hashes, etc.) by policy (can be block, monitor) – Block list
-- White list indicators
+- Add indicators to allow list
 - Search for indicators in the system (Seen indicators and related incidents/events)
 - Download file (based on hash, path)
 - Trigger scans on specified hosts